cucumber-ltd/cucumber-pro-json-reporter/src/test/resources/io/cucumber/pro/README.md

   # a CUCUMBERPRO_TOKEN environment variable instead.
   token:

-  # The plugin sends your local environment variables to Cucumber Pro so it can detect the CI build number,
+  # The plugin sends your local environment variables to Jam so it can detect the CI build number,
   # git branch/tag and other information about the build.
 This mask is a regular expression for filtering
-  # out sensitive values that should not be sent to Cucumber Pro.
+  # out sensitive values that should not be sent to Jam.
   envmask: SECRET|KEY|TOKEN|PASSWORD|PWD

   # Sets the log level to one of `DEBUG`, `INFO`, `WARN`, `ERROR` or `FATAL`.
 Defaults to `WARN`.